isabella232/magic-products-distribution-service/README.md

 As soft limits:

-* the total size of artefacts for each product/resource SHOULD NOT exceed 3GB (giving roughly 8,500 deposits)
+* the total size of Artefacts for each product/Resource SHOULD NOT exceed 3GB (giving roughly 8,500 deposits)

 **Note:** It is fine for some products to exceed this limit, as its assumed most products will be significantly smaller than this limit.